-If the augmentation cost of a proposal exceeds \$5 million, we undertake a Regulatory Investment Test in line with the requirements of the NER (Section 5.16 for transmission RIT-T and Section 5.17 for distribution RIT-D).
+If the augmentation or replacement cost of a proposal exceeds \$5 million, we undertake a Regulatory Investment Test in line with the requirements of the NER (Section 5.16 for transmission RIT-T and Section 5.17 for distribution RIT-D).
 The purpose of the Regulatory Investment Test is to identify the credible option that maximises the present value of net economic benefit to all those who produce, consume and transport electricity in the market.
 A preferred option may have a negative net economic benefit (that is, a net economic cost) where the identified need is for reliability corrective action.
+The RIT process considers all credible options that are technically and economically feasible, including nonnetwork options.

-Table 7.2 lists the projects proposed to commence in the five-year planning period that have an augmentation component cost exceeding \$5 million and will be subject to the RIT-D. Interested parties are invited to participate in the planning process through the RIT-D consultation process.
+Table 7.2 lists the projects proposed to commence in the five-year planning period that have an augmentation or replacement component cost exceeding \$5 million and will be subject to the RIT-D.

+Interested parties are invited to participate in the planning process through the RIT-D consultation process.

-Proposed project Identified Need Estimated Cost Start RIT-D Establishment of a new zone substation in the Molonglo District The existing network will not be able to meet forecast demand from new residential developments in the Molonglo District due to supply capacity and load transfer capability constraints \$21.94 m July 2017 Belconnen Zone Substation third transformer Belconnen Zone Substation is forecast to exceed its emergency rating limit by summer 2017 \$12.62 m July 2017
+Proposed project Proposed project Identified Need E Start RIT-D Establishment of a new zoneThe existing network will not be able to meet forecast demand from new residential developments in the Molonglo DistrictMolonglo DistrictMolonglo District due to supply capacity and load transfer capability constraints. \$21.94 m July 2017 Belconnen Zone Substation third transformer Belconnen Zone Substation is forecast to exceed its emergency rating limit by summer 2019-20. \$12.62 m July 2017 Establishment of a new zone substation in the Mitchell District The existing network will not be able to meet forecast demand from new residential and commercial developments in the Mitchell and Gungahlin areas due to supply capacity and load transfer capability constraints. \$22.00 m July 2019